aistabci/abci-docs/en/docs/faq.md

 When using the files in the **Old Area** `/fs3/d00[1-2]/gAA50NNN` from the Compute Node (A), the user needs to copy the files to the home area or the **New Area** `/projects/*/gAA50NNN` in advance.
 If you want to copy the files in the **Old Area**, please use the Interactive Nodes or the Compute Node (V).
 The files in the **Old Area** `/groups[1-2]/gAA50NNN` have already been migrated, then you can access from the Compute Node (A).

-Since April 2021, we are also working on migrating files from the **Old Area** to the **New Area**.
+Please note that all the files in the **Old Areas** have been copied to the **New Areas**, but the symlink to the **Old Area** `/fs3/` has not been replaced yet, so please wait until the next maintenance.

 For information of Group Area data migration, see this FAQ [Q. What are the new Group Area and data migration?](#q-what-are-the-new-group-area-and-data-migration).

 ## Q. How to use ABCI 1.0 Environment Modules